spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/import-eks-cluster-enable-hybrid-mode.md

    :::tip

-   Refer to [Access Amazon EKS Cluster with Kubectl](#access-amazon-eks-cluster-with-kubectl) for guidance on setting up kubectl to access your cluster.
+   Refer to [Access Imported Cluster with Kubectl](#access-imported-cluster-with-kubectl) for guidance on setting up kubectl to access your cluster.

    :::